Rapptz/discord.py/docs/guide/interactions/slash_commands.rst

     async def tester_error(interaction: discord.Interaction, error: app_commands.AppCommandError):
         if isinstance(error, app_commands.MissingAnyRole):
             roles = ', '.join(str(r) for r in error.missing_roles)
-            await interaction.response.send_message('i only thank people who have one of these roles!: {roles}')
+            await interaction.response.send_message(f'you need at least one of these roles to use this command: {roles}')

 Attaching an error handler to a group: